7 Best Rewards Credit Cards in Singapore (2024): Citibank, OCBC, DBS & More

 How many HSBC rewards points can I earn?

 With the HSBC Revolution Card, you can earn 10X rewards points (or 4 miles) per $1 on online spending (includes food delivery and travel bookings) and contactless payments.
-The bonus points are capped at 9,000 points.
+The bonus points are capped at 9,000 points, which is about $1,000 spend per month (of the 10X rewards points, only 9X are considered bonus ones).
 However, there’s no limit on how many rewards points you can earn on all other spend.

 Another nice touch is that there is no annual fee.
 So even if you don’t use the card much you won’t have to worry about accidentally getting charged for it at the end of the year.